One of the most common questions among the Shopify dropshipping beginners is whether to choose a free theme or a paid Shopify theme?

 Basically, at a 100k revenue, a change of theme would give you around $500 to a $2500 growth.

-That’s why I couldn’t care less when I see a theme claiming let’s say a 3-4% growth or a 116% growth because when you convert that into a dollar amount, it barely makes a difference.
+That’s why I couldn’t care less when I see a theme claiming, let’s say, a 3-4% growth or a 116% growth because after converting that into a dollar amount, it barely makes a difference.

-However, if your monthly revenue is around a million dollars, then it may start to make some sense in considering this extra revenue generation.
+However, if your monthly revenue is around a million dollars, it may start to make sense to consider this extra revenue generation.

-If you’ve got some past experience with web design or at least graphics design or if you do have a creative mind, then you can easily work around a free Shopify theme to give your store a unique look and branding.
+If you’ve got some experience with web design or at least graphics design, or if you have a creative mind, you can quickly work around a free Shopify theme to give your store a unique look and branding.

 But for most of us non-creative dropshippers, going with one of the finite numbers of Shopify themes would only make our store get lost in the crowd of 1,000,000 Shopify stores.

-I’m sure that a huge number of those sellers are using a free theme on their online stores.
+I’m sure many of those sellers use a free theme on their online stores.

 When lots of dropshippers are using the same products, same ads, same Shopify themes, and same/similar looking product pages, then the visitors get confused.
 After a point, they don’t even know if they’re checking out the same store or a different store.